andy1li/cmu-ddg/exercises/0_exercises.md

 These polyhedra are the Platonic solids: **cube, tetrahedron, octahedron, icosahedron and dodecahedron**.
 Show that this list is indeed exhaustive.

+TODO

 ---

+### EXERCISE 2.3 Regular Valence

+Show that the only (connected, orientable) simplicial surface for which every vertex has regular valence is a torus (g = 1).
+You may assume that the surface has finitely many faces.

+TODO

+---

+### EXERCISE 2.4 Minimum Irregular Valence

+TODO

+---

+### EXERCISE 2.5 Mean Valence (Triangle Mesh)

+Show that the mean valence approaches six as the number of vertices in a (connected, orientable) simplicial surface goes to infinity, and that the ratio of vertices to edges to triangles hence approaches V : E : F = 1 : 3 : 2.

+TODO

+---

+### EXERCISE 2.6 Mean Valence (Quad Mesh)

+Similar to the previous exercise, consider a quad mesh, i.e., a combinatorial surface made entirely out of four-sided quadrilaterials rather than three-sided triangles.
+Letting Q denote the number of quadrilaterals, give an expression for the ratio V : E : Q in the limit as the number of vertices approaches infinity

+TODO

+---

+### EXERCISE 2.7 Mean Valence (Tetrahedral)

+Letting V, E, F, and T be the number of vertices, edges, triangles, and tetrahedra in a manifold simplicial 3-complex, come up with a rough estimate for the ratios V : E : F : T as the number of elements goes to infinity.

+TODO

+---

+### EXERCISE 2.8 Star, Closure, and Link

+TODO

+---

+### EXERCISE 2.9 Boundary and Interior

+For the subset K0 indicated above in dark blue (consisting of 12 vertices, 23 edges, and 12 triangles), give the boundary bd(K0 ) and the interior int(K0 ), either by drawing pictures or providing a list of simplices in each set.

+TODO

+---

+### EXERCISE 2.10 Surface as Permutation

+TODO

+---

+### EXERCISE 2.11 Permutation as Surface

+TODO

+---

+### EXERCISE 2.12 Surface as Matrices

+TODO

+---

+### EXERCISE 2.13 Classification of Simplicial 1-Manifolds

+Explain why every simplicial 1-manifold (possibly with boundary) cannot contain anything other than paths of edges and closed loops of edges.

+TODO

+---

+### EXERCISE 2.14 Boundary Loops

+Explain why the boundary of any simplicial surface (i.e., any simplicial 2-manifold) always has to be a collection of closed loops?

+TODO

+---

+### EXERCISE 2.15 Boundary Has No Boundary

+Explain why the boundary bd(K) of a simplicial manifold has no boundary.
+In other words, why does bd(bd(K)) = ∅?

+TODO